-As of December 31, 2018, we had eight pending patent applications and thirty-three issued patents relating to the design and construction of our oxygen concentrators and our Intelligent Delivery Technology.
+As of December 31, 2019, we had twenty-eight pending patent applications and forty-six issued patents relating to the design and construction of our respiratory devices.
 We anticipate it could take several years for the most recent of these patent applications to result in issued patents, if successful.